 System Apps Purpose Management Contains the implementation of Wadapps framework services, required by all VEE.
 App-Metadata- Stores some Applications Metadata (icons, descriptions) so that it can be locally used by a Storage MicroEJ Companion.
 CommandServer- Allows the deployment of MicroEJ Applications through a local network connection.
 Socket NTP Synchronizes the time of the device.
 About Displays version information about the VEE.
 AppList An application browser, can be used to start, stop or uninstall the applications, or display their descriptions and version information.
 Forge Connect Displays a desktop that allows the management of MicroEJ Applications using a connection to MICROEJ FORGE.
 Settings Displays the VEE parameters and settings.

-5.4 Build Firmware
+5.4 Multi-Sandbox Firmware Creation

-Prerequisite of this chapter: minimum understanding of MicroEJ Module Manager.
+This chapter requires a minimum understanding of MicroEJ Module Manager and Module Natures.

-5.4.1 Workspace Build
+5.4.1 Create a new Firmware Project